-After a brief orientation, participants are assigned various jobs, which are similar to those of astronauts, scientists and engineers.
-One half works on board the spacecraft and the other in Mission Control.
+After a brief orientation, participants are assigned jobs similar to those of astronauts, scientists and engineers.
+One half of the crew works on board the spacecraft and the other in Mission Control.
 Halfway through the mission, participants switch sides so everyone can experience both Mission Control and the Space Station.

-Earth Odyssey™ takes place in a futuristic time when a major coronal mass ejection (CME) causes a burst of solar winds to blast from the sun toward Earth, damaging several key satellites.
+Earth Odyssey takes place in a futuristic time when a major coronal mass ejection (CME) causes a burst of solar winds to blast from the sun toward Earth, damaging several key satellites.
 The crew’s mission is to assess the damage done on Earth and construct a replacement satellite.
 Note: While Earth Odyssey is available for grades 7 and up, it is only recommend when coupled with classroom topics such as Earth’s spheres or environmental science.
 It runs most smoothly when the majority of students are at an 8th-grade reading level or higher.

 The Earth Odyssey™ mission was made possible through the generous support of the Employee Community Fund of Boeing St. Louis, The Monsanto Fund, The Saigh Foundation, the Express Scripts Foundation and the Missouri Space Grant Consortium.

-Jr Astronauts: Mystery in Space
+Jr Astronauts: Space Station Odyssey

 Mini Rockets Workshop